Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Use an AWS Glue job to copy all the data files into one folder and issue a COPY command to load the data into Amazon Redshift.
 - [ ] Create a manifest file that contains the data file locations and issue a COPY command to load the data into Amazon Redshift.

-### A company stores its sales and marketing data that includes personally identifiable information (PII) in Amazon S3.
-The company allows its analysts to launch their own Amazon EMR cluster and run analytics reports with the data.
-To meet compliance requirements, the company must ensure the data is not publicly accessible throughout this process.
-A data engineer has secured Amazon S3 but must ensure the individual EMR clusters created by the analysts are not exposed to the public internet.
-Which solution should the data engineer to meet this compliance requirement with LEAST amount of effort?

-- [ ] Create an EMR security configuration and ensure the security configuration is associated with the EMR clusters when they are created.
-- [x] Check the security group of the EMR clusters regularly to ensure it does not allow inbound traffic from IPv4 0.0.0.0/0 or IPv6 ::/0.
-- [ ] Enable the block public access setting for Amazon EMR at the account level before any EMR cluster is created.
-- [ ] Use AWS WAF to block public internet access to the EMR clusters across the board.

-### A company analyzes its data in an Amazon Redshift data warehouse, which currently has a cluster of three dense storage nodes.
-Due to a recent business acquisition, the company needs to load an additional 4 TB of user data into Amazon Redshift.
-The engineering team will combine all the user data and apply complex calculations that require I/O intensive resources.
-The company needs to adjust the cluster's capacity to support the change in analytical and storage requirements.
-Which solution meets these requirements?

-- [ ] Resize the cluster using elastic resize with dense compute nodes.
-- [ ] Resize the cluster using classic resize with dense compute nodes.
-- [x] Resize the cluster using elastic resize with dense storage nodes.
-- [ ] Resize the cluster using classic resize with dense storage nodes.

 ### A company wants to improve the data load time of a sales data dashboard.
 Data has been collected as .csv files and stored within an Amazon S3 bucket that is partitioned by date.
 The data is then loaded to an Amazon Redshift data warehouse for frequent analysis.
 The data volume is up to 500 GB per day.
 Which solution will improve the data loading performance?

 - [ ] Compress .csv files and use an INSERT statement to ingest data into Amazon Redshift.